frontendpatterns/frontendpatterns.dev/src/content/patterns/runtime-validation.md

 ---
 # Runtime Validation

-Validate data at runtime to ensure it matches expected schemas.

 ## Problem

 Without this pattern, the premise that validating data at runtime to ensure it matches expected schemas falls apart, and small changes trigger cascading regressions.